aws-samples/eks-workshop-v2/website/docs/observability/resource-view/cluster-view/nodes_view.md

 sidebar_position: 30
 ---

-Kubernetes runs your workload by placing containers into pods to run on [Nodes] (https://kubernetes.io/docs/concepts/architecture/nodes/).
+Kubernetes runs your workload by placing containers into pods to run on [Nodes](https://kubernetes.io/docs/concepts/architecture/nodes/).
 A node may be a virtual or physical machine, depending on the cluster.
 The eks-workshop-cluster is running 3 nodes on which the workloads are deployed.
 Click on the Nodes drill down to list the nodes.

 ![Insights](/img/resource-view/cluster-node.jpg)